Low Fidelity Visuo-Tactile Pretraining Improves Vision-Only Manipulation Performance: EXPERIMENTAL RESULTS

+Prior work using GelSight demonstrated that visuo-tactile pre-training improves the performance of both vision-only and visuo-tactile agents, with the most notable gains observed in the vision-only setting.
+When replacing GelSight with BeadSight, an open-source, low-fidelity tactile sensor, we observed a shift in this trend: while pre-training with BeadSight negatively impacted \textbf{visuo-tactile} agents, reducing the success rate of both ACT and Diffusion Policy, its effect on \textbf{vision-only} agents was highly beneficial.
+Specifically, vision-only policies trained with BeadSight pre-training outperformed their visuo-tactile counterparts, demonstrating that even a low-cost sensor can still provide valuable training signals.

+The gap between visuo-tactile and vision-only agents likely stems from over-fitting to BeadSight’s stochastic and variable observations.
+Unlike GelSight, BeadSight’s beads can drift significantly between experiments, leading to a train-test distribution mismatch.
+This explains why visuo-tactile agents struggled, particularly with Diffusion Policy, which lacks ACT’s temporal ensembling that mitigates out-of-distribution issues.
+This robustness is crucial in high-stakes tasks like cable plugging, where a single incorrect action can lead to irreversible failure.

+To investigate BeadSight over-fitting, we compared its training and testing observations using a tSNE plot \cite{van2008visualizing}, generated from tactile embeddings extracted by the pre-trained encoder (Figure \ref{table:usb-results}).
+The results confirm a clear distribution shift between training and testing, highlighting the challenge of direct visuo-tactile policy transfer with BeadSight.

+To mitigate this, we froze the BeadSight encoder weights before training the agents.
+For pre-trained models, we froze the weights obtained from contrastive pre-training; for non-pretrained models, we froze them at initialization.
+This approach effectively reduced over-fitting in Diffusion Policy, leading to substantial performance gains, surpassing both fine-tuned models and their respective vision-only and visuo-tactile baselines.
+However, due to ACT’s reliance on full feature maps rather than a compressed embedding, freezing the encoder was infeasible without major architectural modifications.
+Therefore, we only evaluated weight freezing on Diffusion Policy.

-Comparing these final results to those achieved in \cite{george2024visuo} using GelSight, we see that without pretraining, using a low-quality tactile sensor for imitation learning leads to a significant drop in performance.
-However, visuo-tactile pretraining, when combined with weight freezing, can help close this gap.
-When a vision-only policy is desired, then an inexpensive tactile sensor can be used.
+Comparing these results to those achieved in \cite{george2024visuo} using GelSight, we find that without pre-training, using a low-fidelity tactile sensor in imitation learning leads to a performance drop.
+However, when combined with visuo-tactile pre-training and weight freezing, the performance gap can be significantly reduced.
+Most importantly, when a vision-only policy is preferred, BeadSight offers a low-cost yet highly effective way to enhance learning, demonstrating that even open-source tactile sensors can provide meaningful benefits in policy training.